Hojnicki/hojnicki.github.io/index.md

 - Coming soon

 <b> More Advanced Project Work in R </b>
+- [R Shiny work for W&M's Center for Online Learning] (https://hojnicki.shinyapps.io/WM_COL_Dashboard/) : A demo dashboard to show how shiny could help William & Mary's Center for Online Learning see their admission data in a more dynamic way.

 - [Network optimization model](https://github.com/Hojnicki/advancedcoding/blob/master/Network_Graph.Rmd) : Slightly more complicated network optimization model.
 Model accounts for shrink/loss after the first ring of nodes.

 <b> Presentation work for MSBA program </b>